angular/angular/src/cdk/table/render-rows.md

 # Rendering Data Rows

 The table's primary responsibility is to render rows of cells.
 The types of rows that may be rendered are header, footer, and data rows.
-This document focuses on how the table tries to efficienctly render the data rows.
+This document focuses on how the table tries to efficiently render the data rows.

 ## Background